How to Grow a Flower Container Garden for Beginners

 • Plastic Pots: used pots and containers from plants make great space holders for the bottom of a large flower container.

-• Packing Materials: packing peanuts, styrofoam peanuts.
-Avoid using packing peanuts made from corn because they will disintegrate when exposed to water.
+• Packing Materials: packing peanuts and styrofoam peanuts.
+Avoid packing peanuts made from corn because they will disintegrate when exposed to water.

 • Metal Cans: crush them and layer them to fill the bottom of the container

 • Natural Materials: leaves, wood chips, sticks, and pinecones.
-These will all break down over time so these will work better for seasonal planters that get repotted regularly.
+These will all break down over time, so they will work better for seasonal planters that get repotted regularly.

 vintage wooden barrel for flower container tips for planting

-For the right flower-growing combination, make sure all the plants have the same light and water requirements.
+For the right flower-growing combination, ensure all the plants have the same light and water requirements.

 Thrillers